Skip to content

 Statistical unit

-Economic transactions between a Danish and a foreign resident
+Economic transactions between Danish residents and nonresidents.

 Statistical population